-As of September 30, 2015, we own one issued U.S. patent and seven pending U.S. patent applications as well as corresponding patents and patent applications internationally.
-In addition, we own seven pending international patent applications under the Patent Cooperation Treaty, or PCT, which we plan to file nationally in the United States and other jurisdictions.
+As of December 31, 2015, we own two issued U.S. patents and ten pending U.S. patent applications as well as corresponding patents and patent applications internationally.
+In addition, we own six pending international patent applications under the Patent Cooperation Treaty, or PCT, which we plan to file nationally in the United States and other jurisdictions.
 With respect to any issued patents in the United States and Europe, we may be entitled to obtain a patent term extension to extend the patent expiration date.
 For example, in the United States, we can apply for a patent term extension of up to five years for one of the patents covering a product once the product is approved by the FDA.
 The exact duration of the extension depends on the time we spend in clinical studies as well as getting a new drug application approval from the FDA.
 The patent portfolios for our four leading product candidates as of September 30, 2015 are summarized below.

-We own one pending U.S. patent application directed to BGB-3111, a small molecule BTK inhibitor, and its use for the treatment of hematological malignancies.
-We also own a corresponding pending PCT application.
-We plan to file nationally based on the PCT in other jurisdictions.
-Any patent that may issue from the currently pending U.S. patent application would be expected to expire in 2033.
+We own three pending U.S. patent applications and corresponding patent applications in other jurisdictions directed to BGB-3111, a small molecule BTK inhibitor, and its use for the treatment of hematological malignancies.
+Any patents that may issue from the currently pending U.S. patent applications would be expected to expire in 2033.
 We intend to pursue marketing exclusivity periods that are available under regulatory provisions in certain countries